 If clinical findings are absent or minimal, electromyography and nerve conduction studies may help select the site of muscle or nerve biopsy.
 If skin lesions are present, surgical skin biopsies that include deeper dermis and subcutaneous fat should be done.
 (Punch biopsies of the skin that sample the epidermis and superficial dermis miss the lesions of PAN.)
 Even though microscopic lesions in the testes are common, testicular biopsy should not be done if testicular symptoms are absent and if other possible sites are accessible because the yield is low.
 Also, men may be reluctant to have testicular biopsy.

 Laboratory tests are nonspecific.
-Leukocytosis up to 20,000 to 40,000/μL, proteinuria, and microscopic hematuria are the most common abnormalities.
-Patients may have thrombocytosis, markedly elevated ESR, anemia caused by blood loss or renal failure, hypoalbuminemia, and elevated serum immunoglobulins.
-AST and ALT are often mildly elevated.
+Leukocytosis up to 20,000 to 40,000/microL (20 to 40 × 109/L), proteinuria, and microscopic hematuria are the most common abnormalities.
+Patients may have thrombocytosis, markedly elevated erythrocyte sedimentation rate, anemia caused by blood loss or renal failure, hypoalbuminemia, and elevated serum immunoglobulins.
+Aspartate aminotransferase and alanine aminotransferase are often mildly elevated.
 Testing for hepatitis B and C should be done.
-Because glomerulonephritis is not a feature of PAN, RBC casts are not evident on urinalysis.
+Because glomerulonephritis is not a feature of PAN, red blood cell casts are not evident on urinalysis.

-Without treatment, 5-yr survival is < 15%.
-With treatment, 5-yr survival is > 80% but may be lower for patients with hepatitis B. Prognosis is better if disease remission is achieved within 18 mo after diagnosis.
+Without treatment, 5-year survival is < 15%.
+With treatment, 5-year survival is > 80% but may be lower for patients with hepatitis B. Prognosis is better if disease remission is achieved within 18 months after diagnosis.
 Relapses are less common than in other vasculitic disorders.

 The following findings are associated with a poor prognosis:

-Treatment of PAN depends on the severity of the disease.
-For systemic symptoms but no serious neurologic, renal, GI, or cardiac manifestations, corticosteroids may be sufficient, at least initially.
-For severe disease with neurologic, renal, GI, or cardiac manifestations, cyclophosphamide plus corticosteroids may improve outcome.
+Treatment of polyarteritis nodosa depends on the severity of the disease.
+For systemic symptoms but no serious neurologic, renal, gastrointestinal, or cardiac manifestations, corticosteroids may be sufficient, at least initially.
+For severe disease with neurologic, renal, gastrointestinal, or cardiac manifestations, cyclophosphamide plus corticosteroids may improve outcome.
 For moderate disease, corticosteroids plus methotrexate or azathioprine can be used.
 Hypertension should be treated aggressively.